Best for

 Allows young adults to work and travel for 1-3 years.

-Australia scores 66/100 overall and ranks #17 out of 95 countries in our data-driven analysis.
-It excels in safety and healthcare.
+Australia scores 68/100 overall and ranks #7 out of 95 countries in our data-driven analysis.
+It excels in healthcare and safety.
 Whether it's right for you depends on your priorities — use our free personalization quiz to see how it ranks for your specific profile.

-Australia is relatively safe, scoring 92/100 on our safety index.
-This score combines the Global Peace Index, political stability data from the World Bank, and homicide rate statistics.
+Australia is relatively safe, scoring 82/100 on our safety index (normalized within our 95-country field; inputs: Global Peace Index, World Bank political stability, and homicide statistics).
 The homicide rate is 0.9 per 100,000 people.

-Australia has strong healthcare system, scoring 92/100.
+Australia has strong healthcare system, scoring 100/100 on our healthcare index (normalized within our 95-country field).
 The WHO Universal Health Coverage index is 89.
 There are 4.2 physicians per 1,000 people.
 Healthcare quality can vary significantly between cities and rural areas.

 Visa requirements for Australia depend on your citizenship and intended length of stay.
 Australia offers various visa categories including tourist, work, and residence permits.
 Common pathways include Skilled Independent Visa, Working Holiday.
 Always check with the official embassy or consulate for current requirements.